 - Use floor fans to circulate cool air to hard-to-cool areas of the home

-- Keep shades drawn on south and west-facing rooms
+- Keep shades drawn on the south and west-facing rooms

 - Install a smart thermostat